Astro Boy: Films

 In 1962, MBS released a live-action movie, a compilation film made up of episodes from the 1959–60 live-action TV series that came before the 1960s animated television series and, which loosely followed the manga.
-The opening sequence, approximately one minute, is animated, and the rest is live action.
+The opening sequence, approximately one minute, is animated, and the rest is live-action.
 The movie was of 75 minute in duration.

 Tezuka met Walt Disney at the 1964 World's Fair, at which time Disney said he hoped to "make something just like" Tezuka's Astro Boy.
 A Japanese IMAX featurette was made in 2005, based on the 2003–2004 anime, titled "Astro Boy vs IGZA", but has only been shown in Japan.

-An animated movie adaptation was released in October 2009 from Imagi Animation Studios.
+A CGI-animated movie adaptation was released in October 2009 from Imagi Animation Studios.
 The English version features the voices of Freddie Highmore as Astro Boy and Nicolas Cage as Dr. Tenma.
 IDW Publishing released a comic book adaptation of the movie to coincide with the film's release in October 2009; both as a four-part mini-series and as a graphic novel.

 A live-action Astro Boy movie was announced in 2015, to be produced by animation studio Animal Logic in collaboration with Tezuka Productions and Ranger 7 Films.
 San Andreas writers Jeremy Passmore and Andre Fabrizio were confirmed to be part of the writing team in 2016.
+In February 2026, it was announced that Jason Reitman and Gil Kenan are developing a Astro Boy live-action film for Sony Pictures, with the team looking for writers.
+Later on, it was announced that Sony would not be moving forward with the project.